Xena: Initial turn to evil

-Several years prior to the series pilot, "Sins of the Past", Xena commits numerous horrible deeds from terrorism to piracy and murder, and at one point becomes known as the "Destroyer of Nations".
-Her journey down the path of evil arguably begins when her beloved brother is killed during an attack by the warlord Cortese.
-Xena vows revenge and she becomes estranged from her mother as a result.
+Several years prior to the series pilot, "Sins of the Past", Xena commits numerous deeds from terrorism to piracy and murder; at one point, she becomes known as the "Destroyer of Nations".
+Her journey down the path of evil arguably begins when her brother is killed during an attack by the warlord Cortese.
+Xena vows revenge and becomes estranged from her mother as a result.

-Sometime later, she acts as the captain of a pirate ship, doing everything from raiding other ships to ransoming hostages.
-It is during one ransom attempt that she encounters the young, handsome and brash Roman nobleman named Julius Caesar.
+Later she acts as the captain of a pirate ship, raiding ships and ransoming hostages.
+It is during one ransom attempt that she encounters a young Roman nobleman named Julius Caesar.
 Caesar is an experienced warrior and military commander with grand ambitions.
 He and Xena have a passionate love affair and plan to join forces.
 Caesar, however, betrays Xena.
-Caesar has Xena beaten and then crucified (with her legs broken) on a beach to die of exposure—that is, until she is saved by an Egyptian slave girl named M'Lila.
-M'Lila had originally stowed away on Xena's ship and subsequently befriends her and teaches Xena her first pressure points.
+Caesar has Xena beaten and crucified (with her legs broken) on a beach to die of exposure, but she is saved by an Egyptian slave girl named M'Lila.
+M'Lila had originally stowed away on Xena's ship and subsequently befriends her and teaches Xena how to use pressure points.
 After saving Xena, M'Lila takes her to a healer who treats her injuries.
 While the healer is treating Xena, Roman soldiers burst in and try to kill Xena, but M'Lila shields Xena, takes a fatal shot from a crossbow and dies in Xena's arms.

-This event drives Xena to the side of evil completely and despite her injuries she manages to kill the soldiers but warns the last one before he dies, "Tell Hades to prepare himself; a new Xena is born tonight."
+This event drives Xena to the side of evil completely.
+Despite her injuries, she kills the soldiers but warns the last one before he dies, "Tell Hades to prepare himself; a new Xena is born tonight."

 First steps towards redemption

-Afterward, Xena becomes the leader of an army and aligns herself with Borias whom she effectively seduces away from his family and the two join forces.
-The two become lovers and after a time, Xena becomes pregnant with her son Solan.
-It is during her pregnancy that a significant event happens.
-Xena travels with her Army to China where she hopes to build an alliance with the powerful Lao clan to facilitate her activities there.
+Afterward, Xena becomes the leader of an army and aligns herself with Borias, seducing him away from his family and the two join forces.
+The two become lovers and Xena eventually becomes pregnant with her son Solan.
+During her pregnancy, Xena travels with her army to China, where she hopes to build an alliance with the powerful Lao family.